 Summer Clerk, Bell Gully

-“Being able to witness how the Partners and solicitors engaged with clients made me appreciate the skills of the people at the firm.
-I also felt incredibly involved and valued in the process despite me being a Summer clerk.”
+“Being able to witness how the Partners and lawyers engaged with clients made me appreciate the skills of the people at the firm.
+I also felt incredibly involved and valued in the process despite me being a Summer Intern.“

 What kind of work have you been involved in at your firm?